 The beauty of this meal is that all of the ingredients take an equal amount of time to cook – just ten minutes!
 Think about it – salmon (roughly ten minutes), asparagus (bake for ten minutes), mini tomatoes (beautiful roasted after just ten minutes).

 The only part of this that takes a little longer is the roasted potatoes.
-And we take care of this by popping them into the oven with a little olive oil for about 25 minutes before adding everything else to the sheet pan (that’s a baking tray if you’re in the UK!).
+And we take care of this by popping them into the oven with a little olive oil for about 25 minutes before adding everything else to the sheet pan (that’s a baking tray if you’re in the UK or Australia!).

 I find the best way to eat this salmon sheet pan dinner is with some lovely fresh crusty bread to mop up the scrumptious juices.

-- 300 to 350 grams (10 to 12 ounces) small potatoes (with skin on), scrubbed and chopped in half or thirds (or more depending on size of potatoes)
+- 10 ounces potatoes small with skin on, scrubbed and chopped in half or thirds (or more depending on size of potatoes)

 - 1 tablespoon sweet chili sauce